-Questions that are commonly asked of us by potential clients.
-Click here to contact us if you have any questions that are not answered here.
+Below are questions commonly asked of us by our valued clients.
+Contact us by email if you have a question that is not answered here.

 At GDC no one person is allowed to control the process.
 Both Parties are empowered and recognized as equals.
 Any hurtful, exploiting or domineering behavior by either Party in a divorce will be addressed by the GDC facilitator, and the behavior must be corrected in order for the couple to continue an uncontested divorce process with GDC.